 [00:09:53] Tilman Versch: Three favorite markets?

-[00:09:54] Steve Gorelik: My three favorite markets., Russia is a place which will give you great liquidity, unique world-class companies at prices not available elsewhere.
+[00:09:54] Steve Gorelik: My three favorite markets., Russia is a place that will give you great liquidity, and unique world-class companies at prices not available elsewhere.

 We own oil and gas companies that are trading at, I think, as of today, it’s 6 to 7% dividend yields.
 These are world-class companies that are growing their production while generating a lot of free cash flow.

-In Russia there’s a number of companies like that, that range from large cap companies, like Lukoil, to other companies like, VSMPO-AVISMA, which is one of the key manufactures of titanium in the world.
+In Russia, there are a number of companies like that, that range from large-cap companies, like Lukoil, to other companies like VSMPO-AVISMA, which is one of the key manufacturers of titanium in the world.

 VSMPO is a key part of the titanium supply chain for companies like Boeing and Airbus.
-They have a world class asset that comes from years and years of investment.
+They have a world-class asset that comes from years and years of investment.
 But this is a company that has relatively low liquidity.
-It trades below a million dollars a day, but it has a dividend yield of I think 9% or 10%, and it’s a single-digit EVto EBITDA.
+It trades below a million dollars a day, but it has a dividend yield of I think 9% or 10%, and it’s a single-digit to EBITDA.
 Any other company in that sector will be trading at an EBITDA multiple of 20+.